Third Nature Therapy

 When doing something intensely and with focus at any point during our day, we also need to balance that with doing less intense things.
 That's how we're all wired.

 Dissociation can also be a trauma response.
-When experiencing something traumatic, unsafe, overwhelming, we have an innate ability to leave our bodies to escape the suffering that’s happening.
+When experiencing something traumatic, unsafe, or overwhelming, we have an innate ability to leave our bodies to escape the suffering that’s happening.

 The pain can be overwhelming, and so we dissociate.